 This actually is on the top two in the list of things all Indians miss here but for aesthetic reasons, mentioning this at number seven.

 You will miss this and I have no idea how and when will I get used to the absence of bidet in toilets here.
 Though there are hacks people use and I have mine (it’s a secret).
 Also, I know that when you buy your own house then you can install the bidet in your toilet but until then, either get used to the absence of it or find a hack that works for you.

 This is specific to New York as I only know about New York.
 This may be the same in other parts of America too but I am not sure about the same.

 Though in NYC, it’s very common for the apartment buildings to have no washer dryer installed in the apartment.
 Sometimes you see these as common appliances for the unit in the building basement or in the remodeled apartments.
-Most of New York apartments were build in the 1950s which can not support the plumbing requirements for washer dryers in the apartment.
+Most New York apartments were built in the 1950s which can not support the plumbing requirements for washer-dryers in the apartment.

 A very common business hence in New York is of the laundromat.
 You see these everywhere along with people carrying loads of dirty/ washed laundry.

 - Neighbors and their small talks (which you avoid when you are in India because of too much small talk)